-If you can find one near you, a refill station is a brilliant way to buy by wine completely plastic free.
+If you can find one near you, a refill station is a brilliant way to buy wine completely plastic-free.
 In London and Hastings, Borough Wines offer a refill scheme.
 Check your local whole foods store or deli to see if they will offer the same.

-If you're buying single-use bottles, opt for corked bottles as they’re compostable.
+If you're buying single-use bottles, opt for corked bottles as corks are compostable.
 Screw-top varieties often come with plastic seals, and the aluminium tops are frequently not recycled.

 The most obvious choice here is to steer clear of plastic bottles of soft drinks.
 Cartons of juice are also a deceptive plastic-free no-no as they’re coated with plastic polyethylene.